felsabbagh3/Animal-PI3-/README.md

 # Auto Feeder for Homeless Animals with Raspberry Pi

 This project was part of ECE4180 Final Project at Georgia Institute of Technology.
 We deployed an object detection model on a Raspberry Pi with a camera to detect animals on the streets and feed them.
-Our autofeeder will despence food specific to the animal it sees.
+Our auto feeder will dispense food specific to the animal it sees.

 ## Motivation

-There are around 70 million stray animals in the U.S. Nearly 2.7 million dogs and cats homless dogs and cats are killed every year because of no shelter and food.
+There are around 70 million stray animals in the U.S. Nearly 2.7 million dogs and cats homeless dogs and cats are killed every year because of no shelter and food.
 Our project tries to alleviate that by providing food to these homeless animals.
-Our autofeeder will despence food specific to the animal it sees.
+Our auto feeder will dispense food specific to the animal it sees.

+## Demo

+We have uploaded a Youtube Video with the demo.
+The link could be found [here](https://www.youtube.com/watch?v=V2AaI5D5zBY)

 ## Getting Started

-These instructions are all what's needed to get the project up and running.
+These instructions are all that's needed to get the project up and running.

 ### Hardware